ExploreASL/Documentation/docs/SPMxASL.md

 It loads the pathOrigNifti, takes all the parameters from it, and creates a new Nifti file with these parameters, but new image matrix from imNew.
 It saves the result in pathNewNifti.
+It runs the following steps:

+1. Unzipping and manage name input file
+2. Determine the bit precision
+3. Create new NIfTI
+4. Remove redundant .mat orientation files
+5. Delete any pre-existing NIfTI files with the same name

 ----